A Brief History

 Influx of the Normans

-After the Norman conquest of England, many Anglo-Saxons and Norman adventurers settled in the lowlands of Scotland, where they gradually introduced English ways.
+After the Norman conquest of England in 1066, many Anglo-Saxons and Norman adventurers settled in the lowlands of Scotland, where they gradually introduced English ways.
 Feudalism was established and the chiefs of lowland clans became ‘nobles’.
 Scotland prospered.

 The English state their claim